-However, the Haftorah reading takes the importance of treating slaves fairly one step further.
+We continue looking at Scriptures that deals with laws God gave to the Israelites on how to treat slaves.
+Our Scriptures today from the book of Jeremiah take the importance of treating slaves fairly one step further.
 The children of Israel were told that they would be conquered and exiled for the sin of treating their slaves inappropriately.
-Instead of freeing them in the seventh year, as commanded in the Torah portion we had read earlier, they kept them enslaved.
+Instead of freeing them in the seventh year, as commanded in the Bible in Exodus 21:2, they kept them enslaved.
 What made this sin so grave?

 According to Jewish tradition, there is a list of questions that every human being will be asked after passing on to the next world.
 The very first question is: Were you honest?
 Not, “How much time did you spend studying the Bible?”
 Not, “How much did you pray?”
 What God wants to know, first and foremost, is “Were you an honest person?”